Go Back

 Pear Date and Tamarind Chilli Chutney

-Delicious fusion chutney that includes Koren gochujang for a subtle touch of spice.
-Jammy sweet pears and a shot of sour tamarind create a perfectly balanced flavour that's tingling on the tongue.
+A delicious fusion chutney enriched with Korean gochujang for a subtle, lingering heat.
+Jammy sweet pears and a splash of sour tamarind create a beautifully balanced flavour that gently tingles on the tongue

 Prep Time5 minutes